Loaielsamra/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The first script displays hello world
+The 0th script displays hello world
+The first script prints this: (Ôo)